 heroic Norwegian men came round the corner, skidded to a halt a little way

-passed me, and came to rescue this obvious victim of some terrible road
+past me, and came to rescue this obvious victim of some terrible road

 accident.
 I'm not sure that they were convinced that I really was healthy,